-Creating Your Own Homemade Latte with a Splash of Flavor
+Creating Your Homemade Latte with a Splash of Flavor

 What could be more classic than the flavor vanilla?
 What makes the vanilla latte one of the most popular drinks at coffeehouses?
 Its universal appeal and complimentary taste with the milk and espresso.

-If you love going to a local coffee shop and ordering a vanilla latte, you might want to consider staying home and making one yourself.
-Sure, it might take a couple of initial purchases to set your drink-making in motion, but it will ultimately cost you less money as well as save time each morning from stopping by the coffee shop to pick up a vanilla latte.
+If you enjoy going to a local coffee shop and getting a vanilla latte, you might want to explore preparing one at home.
+Sure, you’ll have to make a few early purchases to get started, but you’ll end up spending less money and saving time each morning by not dropping by the coffee shop for a vanilla latte.

 Steaming the Milk

-The majority of coffeehouses use either 2 percent or whole milk for vanilla lattes, but you can use any type of milk for your latte.
-If you choose skim milk, it will be a skinny latte, and if you use half-and-half, you will make a breve latte.
+Most coffeehouses use either 2 percent or whole milk for vanilla lattes, but you can use any milk for your latte.
+If you choose to skim milk, it will be a skinny vanilla latte, and if you use half-and-half, you will make a breve latte.
 Soy milk may also be used, which is called a soy latte.

 Time for some Flavor!

 What would a vanilla latte be without the vanilla?
-A perfectly respectable latte, but the vanilla makes all the difference.
-Choose your favorite cup or mug and add one ounce of vanilla syrup or more depending on your preferred level of sweetness.
-Many coffeehouses use Torani brand flavors, which are available at most specialty food stores in a smaller size.
+A perfectly good latte, but the vanilla makes all the difference.
+Choose your favorite cup or mug and add one ounce of vanilla syrup or more, depending on your preferred level of sweetness.
+Many coffeehouses use Torani brand flavors, available at most specialty food stores in a smaller size.

 When you are ready to pull a shot of espresso, pour the steamed milk into the cup with the vanilla syrup, using a spoon to hold back the froth.
 Fill the cup or mug, saving about two inches of space for the shots and froth.